2,5-Dimethoxy-4-ethylamphetamine: United Nations

-DOET is classified as a Schedule I substance in the United States and is similarly controlled in other parts of the world.

 Australia

 DOET is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

+Canada

+DOET is a controlled substance in Canada.